 Even better: the area is fairly trafficked so, if you ask nicely, one of your Tahoe neighbors might even snap a photo of you and your group.
 We recommend stopping for a light breakfast and caffeine fix at the Tunnel Creek Cafe before you make the journey, so you’re nice and energized.

 4. Squaw Aerial Tram

-For those who want to get far above the shoreline—about 2,000 feet, in fact—without making a difficult hike, the Squaw Valley Alpine Meadows Aerial Tram can’t be beaten.
-Board the aerial tram anytime between 9 a.m. and 4 p.m. and enjoy a leisurely climb up the mountainside of North Lake Tahoe—from which you’ll see a plethora of trees, acres of granite and an impressive view of Squaw Valley quite unlike anywhere else.
+For those who want to get far above the shoreline—about 2,000 feet, in fact—without making a difficult hike, the Squaw Valley Alpine Meadows Aerial Tram can’t be beat.
+Board the aerial tram anytime between 9 a.m. and 4 p.m. and enjoy a leisurely climb up the mountainside of North Lake Tahoe—from which you’ll see a plethora of trees, acres of granite and an impressive view of Olympic Valley quite unlike anywhere else.

 To really take advantage of this, consider using a mobile wide-angle lens to get the biggest swathe of visual content possible.
 Although this view is sure to show you lots of Tahoe, this tip will give you maximum exposure from one of the highest points you can get to in the region.

 After Opening Day at the Lake, many lakeside decks and docks will be open for public use.
 Docks are one of our favorite vantage points of the lake.
 Stably appointed on the shoreline and offering a horizontal perspective that is humbling in its beauty, you really get a sense of your place in the world as you stand before Tahoe’s expanse.
 Even better, decks and docks act as the perfect setting for an iconic Instagram shot.